bihealth/bih-cluster/bih-cluster/docs/admin/policies.md

 1. Data transfers should happen through the transfer nodes (HPC 4 Research) and/or the compute nodes themselves.
 2. :shield: The cluster is not meant as a "hop node".
    Do not use it to connect to the login node first and then jump to another host outside of the cluster network.
+Doing so is a breach of cluster policies and quite possibly your organization's IT security policies
 3. :shield: As a corollary, SSH reverse tunnels are strictly prohibited.
 4. Outgoing connections are meant for data transfers only (in other words: using SSH/SCP to download file is fine).
 5. :shiedl: Do not leave outgoing connections open longer than necessary.